 This course introduces students to a core set of research methodologies used in sociolinguistic research.
 Quantitative research collects and analyses numerical data, while qualitative research involves non-numerical data and attempts to resist the seductions of quantification.
 Students will acquire theoretical knowledge and hands-on experience in a number of research methods and approaches for examining different aspects of language use in its social and societal contexts.
-These may include surveys, observations, discourse analysis, interviews, ethnography and multimodal analysis.
-Students will learn how to develop research projects (as a group), pose research questions, collect data and reflect on research ethics.
+These may include interviews, surveys, ethnography, observation, discourse analysis, conversational analysis and multimodal analysis.
+Students will learn how to develop research projects, pose research questions, collect data and reflect on research ethics.

-- the competence to present and discuss findings of their own research in a critical and reflexive manner
+- Present and discuss findings of their own research in a critical and reflexive manner

-This course comprises of lectures, student-led group activities and workshops.
+This course comprises of lectures, group discussions, student-led activities and presentations.

 Attendance and participation (10%)